DucGhetData/Basic-Machine-Learning/README.md

 - kernel of jupyter notebook
 - In this reposity, I have push all we need to complete this study module include application file, data cleaning and module testing note book and all component to run this app on your local host.
 - To run this app, you need to access this application file, open it with terminal and run this command: "streamlit run "name of application file".
 In this project, it is streamlit run app.py
+- And the last, remember access this link to download packed model and add it in your folder